Bershka

-Bershka ([ˈbeɾʃka, ˈbeɾska]) is a Spanish-French clothing retailer company created in 1998 in Spain.
+Bershka ([ˈbeɾʃka, ˈbeɾska]) is a Spanish clothing retailer founded in 1998 in Spain.
 It is part of the Spanish Inditex group (which also owns brands such as Zara, Massimo Dutti, Pull&Bear, Oysho, Uterqüe, Stradivarius and Zara Home).

 The company was created in April 1998 as a new store and 'fast-fashion' concept, aimed at a young target market.
-As of January 2022 has over 973 stores in 75 countries.
+As of January 2022, Bershka has over 852 stores in 74 countries.
 The sales made from Bershka represent 10% of the Inditex.

+In August 2022, Bershka, along with Pull&Bear and Stradivarius, closed their TMall stores and physical retail locations in China.